-Fresh Foods distribution will be held on Friday, October 23rd in the parking lot of St. Cecilia's Catholic Church, 17 Grove St. Adams.
+Fresh Foods distribution will be held on Tuesday, November 17th in the parking lot of St. Cecilia's Catholic Church, 17 Grove St. Adams.
 Distribution will begin at 3:00 PM.
-You will need to remain in your vehicle, register, and follow the signs.
+Please do not block the driveways on Grove Street.
+Please remain in your vehicle, register, and follow the signs.
 You may register as early as 2:00 PM.
-PLEASE DO NOT BLOCK THE DRIVEWAYS ON GROVE STREET

 Fresh Foods is a collaborative food program of the Rohde Center, the Food Bank of Central New York, participating central New York grocery stores, and local farmers.

 The Food Bank of Central New York delivers fresh produce, dairy, and bread donated by area grocery stores and farmers on a daily basis to community organizations for immediate distribution to neighborhood residents.

 The Fresh Foods program salvages food that would otherwise be discarded and offers food insecure individuals the opportunity to receive fresh, nutritious food in their neighborhood.